#268: Analyzing dozens of notebook environments Transcript

 21:39 Yeah.
 Cool.
 All right.
 The third category was experimental and r&d.

 21:43 Yeah.
 So experiments, r&d is, in a sense, very much like the academic projects.
 And that they are, they're trying to test out new interactions and new features that might not like don't have immediate, like, industry use cases, or maybe like business propositions.
 And so we have tools like carbide is an interesting one. carbide actually allows you to create widgets for your Python variables in line with your Python code, and then allows you to like use sliders to change variables on the spot.
 And okay, it's like way out there.
 It's really interesting, but you can actually infer is like, what values are Python variables should take on to produce an output.
 So if you use a widget to say like, Oh, I want y to be like 32, then if y depends on x, then it also it'll also update x at the same time.
 So it does like this weird, it doesn't really like intriguing, like program synthesis or like program like inference, like behind the scenes to get your program to look right, right to look at the dependencies and figure out what so we run.
 Yeah, yeah, that's really cool.
-It sounds a little bit like the interactive widgets and Jupiter that you can have, you know, you can sort of put some sliders and adjust some things, but I don't believe the Jupiter one has a lot of pendency type of stuff on down the line, right?
-It's just like this one sells, you slide the widget recomputes Yeah, yeah, like carbide is like those Jupiter widgets.
+It sounds a little bit like the interactive widgets and Jupyter that you can have, you know, you can sort of put some sliders and adjust some things, but I don't believe the Jupyter one has a lot of pendency type of stuff on down the line, right?
+It's just like this one sells, you slide the widget recomputes Yeah, yeah, like carbide is like those Jupyter widgets.
 But super next level there, we just can change the code itself.
 Okay, that's pretty wild.
 Yeah, we have a few industry projects here as well.
 We have projects from like Netflix and stripe, where they take notebooks, but use notebooks as like, kind of like recurring jobs, instead of just one off like exploratory scripts, where they use notebooks as these jobs.
 And so they can read, the notebook might automatically rerun, like once a day to perform some data operation, to kind of like broadening the scope of what Novus can be used for in a large scale setting.

 23:40 Yeah, you know, the stuff that Netflix was doing with like paper mill was super interesting how they're using it to automate a bunch of stuff and sort of schedule a bunch of things to work, but also, the fact that if it fails, the notebook has the output of the failure.
 So basically, you can, you know, save the notebook in that state and just go look at it and see what went wrong, rather than there's a log message that says something went wrong, like, there's the whole sequence with the history of the notebook output, which is pretty awesome.